LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/class-methods.rst

 ========================

 Just as with objects, we may want to add methods to our classes in addition to properties.
-Previously, we learned how to use constructors in class declarations to set the values of the properties.
+So far, we have learned how to set the values of the class's properties inside the ``constructor``.

-When working with assigning methods in classes, we can either create them `outside` or `inside` in the ``constructor``.
+When assigning methods in classes, we can either create them `outside` or `inside` the ``constructor``.

 Assigning Methods Outside ``constructor``
 -----------------------------------------

-When assigning methods outside of the ``constructor``, we simply declare our methods the same way that we would normally do for objects.
+When assigning methods outside of the ``constructor``, we simply declare our methods the same way we would normally do for :ref:`objects <objects-intro>`.

 .. sourcecode:: js
    :linenos: